Antiferromagnetism: Geometric frustration

 Unlike ferromagnetism, anti-ferromagnetic interactions can lead to multiple optimal states (ground states—states of minimal energy).
 In one dimension, the anti-ferromagnetic ground state is an alternating series of spins: up, down, up, down, etc. Yet in two dimensions, multiple ground states can occur.

 Consider an equilateral triangle with three spins, one on each vertex.
 If each spin can take on only two values (up or down), there are 23 = 8 possible states of the system, six of which are ground states.
 The two situations which are not ground states are when all three spins are up or are all down.
 In any of the other six states, there will be two favorable interactions and one unfavorable one.
 This illustrates frustration: the inability of the system to find a single ground state.
 This type of magnetic behavior has been found in minerals that have a crystal stacking structure such as a Kagome lattice or hexagonal lattice.

 Other properties

 Synthetic antiferromagnets (often abbreviated by SAF) are artificial antiferromagnets consisting of two or more thin ferromagnetic layers separated by a nonmagnetic layer.
 Dipole coupling of the ferromagnetic layers results in antiparallel alignment of the magnetization of the ferromagnets.

-Antiferromagnetism plays a crucial role in giant magnetoresistance, as had been discovered in 1988 by the Nobel prize winners Albert Fert and Peter Grünberg (awarded in 2007) using synthetic antiferromagnets.
+Antiferromagnetism plays a crucial role in devices employing giant magnetoresistance (GMR), an effect discovered in 1988 by the Nobel Prize winners Albert Fert and Peter Grünberg (awarded in 2007).
+First, for antiferromagnets being employed as pinning layers and also since the original device design (iron-chromium-iron multilayer with the Cr layer thickness carefully tuned) amounts to a synthetic antiferromagnet.

 There are also examples of disordered materials (such as iron phosphate glasses) that become antiferromagnetic below their Néel temperature.
 These disordered networks 'frustrate' the antiparallelism of adjacent spins; i.e. it is not possible to construct a network where each spin is surrounded by opposite neighbour spins.
 It can only be determined that the average correlation of neighbour spins is antiferromagnetic.
 This type of magnetism is sometimes called speromagnetism.